-Many of the best novels of the 20th century were written by creative and empathetic Black women.
-And, now, the literary landscape of the 21st century is all but defined by the words and voices of Black women writers.
+Many of the best novels of the 20th Century were written by creative and empathetic Black women.
+And, now, the literary landscape of the 21st Century is all but defined by the words and voices of, and novels by Black women writers.

 It has been so exciting to watch how the Black women writers of the world have been steadily taking the publishing world by the lapels and shaking it up, delivering revolutionary works of literature.

-5 Novels by Black British Women
+Novels by Black Women (UK)

 Girl, Woman, Other was, perhaps, the biggest talking point of 2019, especially after winning the 2019 Booker Prize and being shortlisted for the Women’s Prize 2020.
 Evaristo’s eighth novel has become an instant classic of British literature, and for good reason.

 Twelve stories about twelve different people, across a century of British history, all looking for someone, somewhere, or something to hold onto.
 There is a reason this is the biggest British novel of today: it speaks to the country’s zeitgeist in an honest, critical, and considered way.

-Sara Collins’ debut novel, The Confessions of Frannie Langton, felt like a real game-changer.
+Sara Collins’ debut historical novel, The Confessions of Frannie Langton, felt like a real game-changer.
 This is a book that crosses genres, plays with literary tropes, challenges its readers, has fun with its characters, and still delivers a poignant historical message about Black and queer people.

 Sara Collins is one of my favourite people, and this work of gothic historical fiction about a clever and savvy slave girl from a plantation who winds up on trial in London for the murder of a woman she loved is, quite honestly, like nothing else you’ll ever read.

 Queenie is a recent novel that has won the hearts of so many readers across the UK.
 This is a darkly funny, bittersweet novel about real young life in the UK.
 It’s a book about an ordinary Black woman in London, living an ordinary life full of tragic moments and frustration.

 It juggles a lot, much like Queenie herself, all while being a riot of a read as the titular Queenie struggles to deal with a passive family, and frustrating job, and a lot of losses in love.

 Read More: 9 Vital Black British History Books